 If you’re ready to replace your missing teeth in Topeka and Silver Lake with dental implants, the cost can be concerning, but there’s no need to worry.
 Many dental insurance carriers will cover a portion of the cost after paying your annual deductible until you reach your yearly limit.
 Our office will work on your behalf with your insurance carrier to reduce the amount you need to pay.
 We will explain your payment options to cover any remaining balance, like using third-party financing with CareCredit.
 We will help you find the solutions you need to keep your new smile affordable.

 The greatest benefit of getting dental implants is that, with the proper care, they can last for a lifetime!
-Traditional restorations such as dentures, crowns, and bridges only last between seven and 10 years on average, even with great care.
+Traditional restorations such as dentures, crowns, and bridges only last between 7 and 10 years on average, even with great care.
 That means that by getting dental implants to replace your missing teeth in Topeka & Silver Lake, you’ll be able to avoid frequent replacements and repair visits for your restoration as well.
 Fortunately, like your natural teeth, dental implants are easy to care for, and you won’t need to drastically change your routine.
-Here are three aftercare tips to extend the lifespan of your new smile.
+Here are five aftercare tips to extend the lifespan of your new smile.

-Just like your natural teeth, your implant-retained restorations need to be regularly cleared of any food debris and plaque to prevent any infection from developing.
+Just like your natural teeth, your implant restorations need to be regularly cleared of any food debris and plaque to prevent any infection from developing.
 This is especially important right after you have surgery, because while your gums are healing, you’ll be at an increased risk of an infection causing implant failure.
 As long as you brush twice each day with a soft-bristled toothbrush, floss at least once every day, and rinse with antibacterial mouthwash daily, you will be able to keep your new smile healthy and your dental implants strong and sturdy.

-Just like your natural teeth, your implant-retained restorations aren’t indestructible, and it’s important to be mindful of bad habits that could damage them.
+Just like your natural teeth, your implant restorations aren’t indestructible, and it’s important to be mindful of bad habits that could damage them.
 A great way to do this is to quit smoking, protect your teeth from grinding, wear a protective mouthguard while participating in activities that could result in dental trauma, and be mindful while eating foods that are sticky, chewy, or hard.
 By taking these precautionary steps, you can prevent your implants from becoming damaged, loose, or wearing them down.